chrultrabook/docs/src/docs/installing/installing-windows.md

 ## Paid Drivers

-Please see [this page](csdriver.html) for a step by step tutorial on purchasing drivers.
+Please see [CoolStar's driver portal](https://coolstar.org/chromebook/driverlicense/login.html) for a step by step tutorial on purchasing drivers.

 ---